 That said, it is incumbent upon all of us to discuss political issues with respect and moderation.
 No one should feel intimidated or threatened, online or offline.
 There are a number of ground rules that I have set for my social media channels.
-These have been designed to ensure that all interactions are compatible with the principles of common courtesy, respect, and good manners.
-Sadly, there are some who wish to abuse my social media accounts for their own purposes.
-I do not believe that this is right and I do not do this to others with different viewpoints.
+These have been designed to ensure that all interactions uphold the principles of mutual respect and common courtesy.
+Sadly, there are some who wish to abuse my social media for their own purposes.
+I do not believe that this is right.
+I do not do this to others with different viewpoints.
 Even as an MP, I have a right to protect myself from any threats of harassment and abuse.

-The ground rules that I have set for my social media channels are as follows.
+The ground rules that I have set for my social media channels are as follows:

-- While I welcome feedback, the comments sections of my social media channels are not to be used by opposition activists or organisations to post political views that are not compatible with Government policies.
-As long as they follow the rules that are set by the social media company, they should be able to create their own page or account.
+- Whilst I welcome feedback, the comments sections of my social media channels are not to be used by opposition activists or organisations to post their own political views.
+As long as they follow the rules set by the social media company, they should be able to create their own page or account.

 - Spamming is not tolerated.
-This includes persistent posting of comments across multiple posts or platforms that basically say the same thing or posting an unrelated comment to the original post.
+This includes persistent posting of comments across multiple posts or platforms that say the same thing or an unrelated comment to the original post.
 These comments will be deleted and the account that is posting them may be blocked without any prior notice.

 - Advertising of any kind is not permitted and any genuine recommendations of products or services that people make in the comments are the responsibility of the person making the recommendation.

 Policy Adopted: 15/12/20.
 Policy Updated: 07/02/22.